babelfish-for-postgresql/babelfish_project_website/README.md

 ## Credits

-If you contribute code, make sure that you are not violating 3rd party rights; check for intellectual property conflicts before you submit a pull request that includes content from other projects.
-Keeping the code clean benefits the community and our users.
+If you contribute code, make sure that your code does not violate 3rd party rights; check for intellectual property conflicts before you submit a pull request that includes content from other projects.

 This project has adopted the [Open Source Code of Conduct](CODE_OF_CONDUCT.md).
 For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq), or contact [opensource-codeofconduct@amazon.com](mailto:opensource-codeofconduct@amazon.com) with any additional questions or comments.